Hathi Mera

 Hathimera is an old village in the District of Mansehra in Pakistan.

 The village is located approximately 8 km from Mansehra city, nearby to the villages of Gandhian and Mongan and the Hazara University.
 As a voting constituency, it belongs to PK-53 Mansehra.

-The village has one primary school and post office for the many tribes living in Hathimera, including (Swati),(Awan)and (Maliks), who are the three major tribes of the village.
+The village has one primary school and post office for the many tribe s living in Hathimera, including Pathan=(Yousafzai)(Gujjar), (Swati), (Awan) and (Maliks), who are the Four major tribes of the village.

 Demographics

 The population of Hati Mera, according to 2025 census was 4,128.